 This funding will pay for care in many settings – it could be in a care home, hospice, or the person’s own home.
 In their own home it will cover both personal care and healthcare costs.

 To be eligible for NHS continuing healthcare, you or the person you look after must be assessed as having a "primary health need", have a complex medical condition and substantial and on-going care needs.
-You can download the NHS Leeds information booklet for more information below.
-There is also a copy of the initial assessment to download below, which will help you to decide if you or the person you care for might be eligible.
+You can download the NHS Leeds information booklet for more information in the documents section.
+There is also a copy of the initial assessment to download from the same place, which will help you to decide if you or the person you care for might be eligible.
 You do not need to fill it in before an assessment, it is for information only.

 We can help you get a continuing healthcare assessment.
-The initial assessment consists of a short form (downloadable below), which can be completed by a nurse, doctor, other healthcare professional or social worker.
+The initial assessment consists of a short form (downloadable from the documents section), which can be completed by a nurse, doctor, other healthcare professional or social worker.
 You, or the person you look after, will be told what’s happening, and be asked for their consent.